Attraction-Repulsion clustering with applications to fairness: Experiments

-In order to decide which clustering method is the best we use the bottom row of Figure \ref{unperturbedClusterings}.
-There we see that for attraction-repulsion clustering using $\delta_1$, k-means (red) and complete linkage (black) produce similar reduction in unfairness while k-means keeps a relatively higher average silhouette index.
-Therefore in this case k-means with perturbation $\delta_1$ and a MDS embedding seems to be the best procedure.
+To decide which clustering method is the best, from our small selection of methods, we use the bottom row of Figure \ref{unperturbedClusterings}.
+There we see that for attraction-repulsion clustering using $\delta_1$, $k$-means (red) and complete linkage (black) produce similar reduction in unbalance while $k$-means keeps a relatively higher average silhouette index.
+Therefore, in this case $k$-means with perturbation $\delta_1$ and a MDS embedding seems to be the best procedure.

-In Figure \ref{map_comparison} we can see a visual comparison between k-means clustering in the different situations.
-The best parameters for the dissimilarities in the cases we have shown are the following \begin{scriptsize}
+In Figure \ref{map_comparison} we can see a visual comparison between $k$-means clustering in the different situations.
+The best parameters for the dissimilarities in the cases we have shown are the following